shaik1002/biggitlabbomb/doc/user/project/merge_requests/auto_merge.md

 If [multiple pipeline types run for the same merge request](#merge-request-can-still-be-merged-despite-a-failed-pipeline), merge request pipelines take precedence over other pipeline types.
-For example, an older but successful merge request pipeline allows a merge request to merge, despite a newer but failed branch pipeline.
+For example, an older but successful merge request pipeline allows a merge request to be merged, despite a newer but failed branch pipeline.

 ### Allow merge after skipped pipelines